What can you do if your COE is expiring? Let's explore your available options in this guide for you. (Updated for 2026)

 How do I renew?

-What happens if I extend for 5 years?
+What happens if I extend for 5 years only?

 You pay 50% of the PQP at the point of renewal.
 Although this may be a more financially sound option for those who may not have as much ready cash for a full 10-year COE renewal, but if you opt for a 5-year renewal, you won’t be able to extend the car’s lifespan further once the COE’s tenure is up.